Few teachers grow rich as a result of their teaching vocation but they aren't hurting financially either.

 And don't forget, you will enjoy winter and spring breaks, a pension plan, comprehensive health care and life insurance benefits, and supplemental pay for working with students in extracurricular activities.

-The BLS calculates that the number of special education teaching positions will increase by 10 percent through 2020, which is about as fast as average.
+The BLS calculates that the number of special education teaching positions will increase by 6 percent through 2020, which is slower than average.
 This demand is aided by the retirement of current special education teachers.
 Many school districts are already experiencing special ed teacher shortages, so job prospects in the area are already proving strong.